RenderKit/embree/README.md

 and `ddPdudv` memory locations.
 One can avoid storing second order derivatives by setting these three pointers to NULL.

+All output arrays must be padded to 16 bytes.
 The `RTC_INTERPOLATE` algorithm flag of a scene has to be enabled to perform interpolations.

 It is explicitly allowed to call this function on disabled geometries.
 This makes it possible to use a separate subdivision mesh